department-of-veterans-affairs/va.gov-team/products/va-mobile-app/tech-research/Authentication decisions.md

 - Lighthouse has a 60m access token

 ### Our recommendation:
-- Length: 60m (long enough to not incur extra network calls during a long session)
+- Length: 30m (long enough to not incur extra network calls during a long session, also based on discussions with Cory Trimm)

 ## Decision 3: Consent screens
 ### *Since users are logging into the VA directly (as opposed to through a third-party), are consent screens required?*

 ### Context
 Consent screens are useful when authorizing a 3rd party app, such as “yes I allow the VA to share my profile details with widgetapp.com”.
-However, their utility is reduced in a first-party context, when the Veteran is simply authenticating to the VA.
+However, their utility is reduced in a first-party context, when the Veteran is simply authenticating to the VA to access their own information.

 ### Our recommendation:
 - disable consent screens